nicolelcarvalho/Flashcard-Generator/README.md

 ## Getting Started

 - Clone down repo.

-- Run command 'npm install' in Terminal or GitBash to install necessary npms
+- Run command `npm install` in Terminal or GitBash to install necessary npms

-- Run command 'node app.js' in Terminal or GitBash to run the application
+- Run command `node app.js` in Terminal or GitBash to run the application
 - You will then be given a menu of options:
-  * 'Show flashcards from stored library' will allow you to view flashcards from questions already created.
+  * `Show flashcards from stored library` will allow you to view flashcards from questions already created.
-  * 'Create new flashcards' will allow you to create your own set of questions to use as flashcards.
+  * `Create new flashcards` will allow you to create your own set of questions to use as flashcards.
-  * 'Quit' will allow you to quit the applicaton.
+  * `Quit` will allow you to quit the applicaton.
 - You will then be able to view or create flashcards in a basic flashcard format or cloze flashcard format.
 - Once you have run through all of the flashcards, you will be taken back to the original menu.

 ## Tech used